MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 The meaning of the suggestion level options are:

-**Refactoring only**

-Include cleanup offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include`, or place the cursor on the `#include` line and press Ctrl+period:
+**Refactoring only**: Include cleanup offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include`, or place the cursor on the `#include` line and press Ctrl+period:

 :::image type="complex" source="media/include-cleanup-refactor-lightbulb.png" alt-text="A screenshot of the quick action to remove an unused header":::
 When hovering the cursor over # include iostream, a light bulb appears with the text that # include iostream isn't used in this file."
 :::image-end:::

-**Suggestion, Warning, Error**

-Include cleanup offers actions it can take via suggestions, warnings, or errors in the Error List window.
+**Suggestion, Warning, Error**: Include cleanup offers actions it can take via suggestions, warnings, or errors in the Error List window.
 You determine which.
 In the following screenshot of the Error List, include cleanup is configured to show unused headers with a warning.
 Ensure that **Build + Intellisense** is selected in the dropdown filter so that you can see the include cleanup output:

 :::image type="complex" source="media/include-cleanup-error-list.png" alt-text="A screenshot of the Error List window.":::
 The dropdown filter is set to Build + IntelliSense.
 A warning is visible: VCIC002 - #include < iostream > is not used in this file."